libraryofcelsus/Aetherius_AI_Assistant/readme.md

 29. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

-30. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui
+30. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-11-05
 (To use Google Colab, use the Notebook file in the "./Colab Notebooks" Folder.
-To use the Public Api with Aetherius, change the "Set Oobabooga Host" in the Config Menu to the given non-streaming Url.)  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
+To use the Public Api with Aetherius, change the "HOST_Oobabooga" in the settings json to the given non-streaming Url.
+To use multiple Hosts, separate them with a space.)  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>